Home | Browse Topics | Family law | Relationships and break-ups | Exceptions to equal sharing of relationship property

 Property (Relationships) Act 1976, ss 15, 15A

-An uneven property division may be ordered when there is economic “disparity” between the spouses or partners at the end of a relationship.
-Economic disparity means that the income and living standards of one spouse or partner are likely to be significantly higher than the other spouse or partner.
+An uneven property division may be ordered when the income and living standards of one partner are likely to be significantly higher than the other partner at the end of the relationship.

-• one partner stays at home and looks after the children while the other works, or
+• one partner stayed at home and looks after the children while the other worked, or

-• one partner supports the other while they are studying and gaining a qualification.
+• one partner supported the other while they were studying and gaining a qualification.

-If one partner has been economically disadvantaged by the “division of functions” within the relationship, the court can decide to make an uneven division of the relationship property by awarding a lump sum to one spouse or partner out of the other spouse’s or partner’s relationship property.
+If one partner has been economically disadvantaged by the division of functions within the relationship, the court can decide to make an uneven division of the relationship property by awarding a lump sum to one partner out of the other partner’s relationship property.

-If the spouse or partner who is in the better economic position has also been able to increase the value of their separate property during the relationship (due to the division of functions within the relationship), the court can provide compensation to the other spouse or partner out of either relationship property or separate property.
+If the partner who is in the better economic position has also been able to increase the value of their separate property during the relationship, due to the division of functions, the court can provide compensation to the other partner out of either relationship property or separate property.

 • the likely earning capacity of each person, and

-• the responsibilities of each person for the ongoing daily care of any minor or dependent children of the relationship, and
+• the responsibilities of each person for the ongoing daily care of any dependent children of the relationship, and

 • any other relevant circumstances.